tommcfarlin/WordPress-Settings-Sandbox/README.md

 ## Checkout

-You can always checkout the latest version using [this URL](https://github.com/tommcfarlin/WordPress-Settings-Sandbox).
+You can always checkout the latest version at [this URL](https://github.com/tommcfarlin/WordPress-Settings-Sandbox).

 ## Install